AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

 --form 'InputFile0=@"{{Placeholder for input file (absolute path)}}"'
 ```

-## (Beta Feature) Extract Text and Tables and Styling Info
+## Extract Text and Tables and Styling Info

-Note: This option is experimental which means that the output may change
-without notice.
-It is provided for evaluation and feedback purposes
-only.
-Use of this option is not supported under the [Document Cloud
-Services versioning
-policy](../../pdf-services-api/policies.md)

-The sample below adds option to get styling information of each element(
-Bold / Italics / Superscript etc) in addition to extracting text, table,
-and figure element information as well as table renditions from PDF
-Document.
-Note that the output is a zip containing the structured
-information along with renditions.
+The sample below adds an option to get styling information for each text element( Bold / Italics / Superscript etc) in addition to extracting text and table element information.
+Note that the output is a zip containing the structured information along with table renditions in PNG and XLSX format.
 Please see the [Styling JSON
-schema]( ../../resources/extractJSONOutputSchemaStylingInfo.json)
-for reference.
+schema]( ../../../resources/extractJSONOutputSchemaStylingInfo.json) for reference.

 <CodeBlock slots="heading, code" repeat="5" languages="Java,.NET, Node JS, Python, Rest API" />